Small pair of glasses indicating reading time

 The work also provides an overview of consumption, documents traceability of medical equipment and helps prevent shortages in a busy clinical day.

-– We start the day by recording the consumption of what the nurses have put in the consumption bags in the operating rooms the day before.
-We register this in the system under an appointment number, which is linked to the patient procedure.
-SupplyAID then tells us what goods we need to order and then we place an order in RM Purchasing, explains Winnie Bechmann Eriksen.
+“We start the day by recording the supplies that the nurses placed in the supply bags in the operating rooms the day before.
+We enter this information into the system under a reference number linked to the patient’s procedure.
+Then SupplyAID tells us what items we need to order, and we place an order in RM Indkøb,” explains Winnie Pedersen.

 – Then we receive goods, which are also entered and received in SupplyAID via the data matrix, so we have all the information in relation to the dock number, item number, expiration date and location linked to the item.
 We also look at complaints and replacement goods if something has not been delivered.